TheLarapush/LaraPush-Docs-Source/docs/features/lp-links.md

 ---
-sidebar_position: 3
+sidebar_position: 22
 sidebar_label: LP Links
 ---
-# LaraPush - LP Links (Landing Page Links) Integration Guide
+# LaraPush - LP Links (LaraPush Links)

-LaraPush's **LP Links** feature allows you to collect push notification subscribers from any landing page or URL you choose.
-This tool works similarly to the YouTube integration but is even more flexible. you can link any webpage, product page, video, article, or offer behind a subscription prompt.
+LaraPush Links feature allows you to collect push notification subscribers from any webpage you own.
+You will get a short link that you can share anywhere, and when users click it, they will be prompted to subscribe to your push notifications.
+You can also add conditional redirects to your links, so that users are redirected to a different page based on their subscription status.

 ---